 In what comes as shocking news, a simple act of taking a shower turned disastrous for 15-year-old Tan Yao Bin, in Singapore.
-He apparently got electrocuted to death.
+He apparently died of electrocution.

 What happened that night